bsav2-sudo/bsav2-sudo-Cybersecurity/3. IDS and IPS with Snort and Suricata/ReadMe.md

 ![Local Rules Update - ICMP DoS Update](https://github.com/user-attachments/assets/ddd0a8d4-e8a0-455a-bc1e-24f138fa78ed)

 And it is that easy - I'm going to be looking at Snort more in the new year to see how I can generate rules such as these - so goodbye 2024, hello 2025! 🥳

+## Conclusion

+To summarise this exercise - being able to see and configure how an IDS/IPS works has gave me greater knowledge on how the systems actually work behind the scenes.
+The ability to configure an IDS/IPS to a certain degree can help with buisnesses different needs as some may need strict rules while others may need some more relaxed rules in order to complete buisness they require.